 Taxi | Many taxis gather at the airport, although they may all get booked out in high season.
 Be prepared to pay €10-15. depending on the amount of luggage you have.
 An alternative option is to guarantee yourself a transfer by booking a private transfer in advance.

 By Bus | The Naxos town – Agia Anna – Plaka bus route stops 500m away from the airport, although this route is not recommended and it’s better to find an alternative mode of transport.

 Naxos Agios Prokopios Beach

-The beach is one of the most popular beaches in Naxos and by far the best.
+The beach is one of the most popular beaches in Naxos and the best.
 The beach is blessed with clear turquoise waters, calm seas and beautiful white sand.
-There are amazing views from Agios Prokopios beach including a view of Paros island straight ahead, Agia Anna beach to the left and St George’s beach to the right.
+There are excellent views from Agios Prokopios beach, including a view of Paros island straight ahead, Agia Anna beach to the left and St George’s beach to the right.
 From the right side of the beach, visitors can walk to the salt pan, once part of the industry in Naxos.

-For a party vibe, head to Macao beach for pumping tunes throughout the day and cocktail service.
+Head to Macao beach for pumping tunes throughout the day and cocktail service for a party vibe.